 What is the best AV receiver?

-The best AV receivers 2022: the list
+The best AV receivers 2022: The top

 The Denon AVC-X3700H sits squarely in the middle of the manufacturer’s range, and it’s perfectly balanced – offering all the features you’ll need at a price that won’t break the bank.
 This accomplished receiver not only decodes the main object-based audio formats like Dolby Atmos, it also includes enough powerful amplification to create a dynamic sense of immersion.